Tank storage monitoring with the FLIR GFx320 optical gas imaging camera

 Bart Segers: “With the GFx320, you don’t have to go through the time-consuming process of requesting a hot work permit.”

 "With the GFx320, you don't have to go through all the hassle of requesting a hot work permit," says Bart Segers.
 "This can sometimes be a time-consuming process and in a lot of cases, you can't afford to lose much time.
 Sometimes, we need to do inspections after a production stop.
 To be up and running again, customers usually expect us to get started with the inspections as soon as we can.
-In that case, an intrinsically safe camera like the GFx320 is a huge time saver."
+In that case, a camera like the GFx320 is a huge time saver."

 ERGONOMIC VIEWING